danj7/Roughness_ML/README.md

 [image]

+Sample interfaces will be shown in the Jupyter Notebook.

 ## Setting up
 The model is constructed using Keras with the TensorFlow backend.
 I am also using the Anaconda Python 3.7 distribution, a GeForce GTX 960M graphics card, and I am running Manjaro Linux .
 Installing all the components needed was a little tricky but one should probably start by installing the NVIDIA Drivers from https://www.nvidia.com/Download/index.aspx (I installed the latest one, version 430.34) and the CUDA Toolkit from https://developer.nvidia.com/cuda-downloads (I installed version 10.1, but that caused some problems I'll explain later on).